baconjs/bacon.js/README.md

 <a name="observable-zip"></a>
 [`observable.zip(other [, f])`](#observable-zip "observable.zip(other [, f])") return an EventStream with elements
-pair-wise lined up with events from this and the other stream.
+pair-wise lined up with events from this and the other EventStream or Property.
-A zipped stream will publish only when it has a value from each stream and will only produce values up to when any single stream ends.
+A zipped stream will publish only when it has a value from each source and will only produce values up to when any single source ends.

-The given function `f` is used to create the result value from value in the two source streams.
+The given function `f` is used to create the result value from value in the two sources.
 If no function is given, the values are zipped into an array.

 Be careful not to have too much "drift" between streams.
 If one stream produces many more values than some other excessive buffering will